 Should You Worry About The Probate Process?

-Whether you are drafting an estate plan or you are settling the estate of a loved one, our lawyer Joe Judkins can help you and your family avoid complications and make sound, practical decisions.
-We can help make the process for distribution of assets run more smoothly for you during a difficult time for your family.
+Whether you are creating an estate plan or settling an estate of a deceased person, our lawyers at Judkins Law firm can help you and your family avoid complications and make sound, practical decisions.
+We can help make the process for the distribution of assets run more smoothly for you during a difficult time for your family.

 Decades Of Estate Planning Experience

-Our attorney has decades of estate planning experience, and you can rely on his knowledgeable guidance and commitment to client needs.
-Our office is in the heart of Oak Ridge near the courthouse, and you can schedule an appointment by calling 865-830-3405 or emailing us for assistance.
+Our attorneys have decades of estate planning experience, and you can rely on knowledgeable guidance and commitment to client needs.
+Our office is in the heart of Oak Ridge, and you can schedule an appointment by calling 865-830-3405 or emailing us for assistance.